juxor/afaq/markdown/secH2.md

 And, unsurprisingly enough, we find anarchist thinkers like Bakunin and Kropotkin attacking this idea of _"the absolute sovereignty of the individual ego"_ in the most severe terms.
-Indeed, they thought was a bourgeois theory which simply existed to justify the continued domination and exploitation of working class people by the ruling class.
+Indeed, they thought it was a bourgeois theory which simply existed to justify the continued domination and exploitation of working class people by the ruling class.
 Kropotkin quite clearly recognised its anti-individual and unfree nature by labelling it _"the authoritarian